apache/couchdb-documentation/src/api/server/common.rst

       standard ``q`` and ``n`` parameters.
     :<json array doc_ids: Array of document IDs to be synchronized :<json string filter: The name of a :ref:`filter function <filterfun>`.
+    :<json json selector: A :ref:`selector <find/selectors>` to filter documents for synchronization.
     :<json string source_proxy: Address of a proxy server through which replication from the source should occur (protocol can be "http" or "socks5")